kora11e/BS4-Webscraper/README.md

 <h2> Overview </h2>

-The project is the implementation of webscraping on Wiki Fandom website.
+The project is the implementation of webscraping on Wiki Fandom website structure.

 <h2> Motivation </h2>

 Webscraper aims to utilize handful of Python tools and libraries to scrape data.
-The program can scroll through and download all valuable information, then store them into pandas dataframe (keywords, links, categories, statistics) and separate dedidacted folder (images).
+The program can scroll through and download all valuable information, then store them into pandas dataframe (keywords, links, categories, statistics) and separate dedicated folder (images).
+Usage of PySpark is to apply more efficient data warehouse storage.

 <h2> Features </h2>